-There are 2 key groups involved in the evaluations:
+There are two key groups involved in the evaluations:

-- Off-ice evaluators will be responsible to evaluate every player on the ice during the time allotted.
+- Off-ice evaluators will evaluate every player on the ice during the allotted time.
 There may also be on-ice evaluators if deemed necessary.
-This season 200 Hockey Development staff and volunteer coaches will be evaluating players. - Off-ice volunteers and Association staff will be responsible for coordinating the evaluation process, tracking evaluations, overseeing team selection, contacting parents and players and scheduling sessions.
+200 Hockey Development staff and volunteer coaches will evaluate players this season. - Off-ice volunteers and Association staff will coordinate the evaluation process, track evaluations, oversee team selection, contact parents and players, and schedule sessions.